kmontag/macher/README.md

 - **`@macher-system`**: Context only.
 Adds workspace context without any tools.
 Useful when you want the LLM to understand your project structure but don't need file access.

+- **`@macher-tools`**: Tools only.
+Enables all macher tools without adding workspace context to the system prompt.
+Useful if you want to manage context yourself.

 - **`@macher-base`**: Utility preset that enables macher tool infrastructure.
 Macher tools will fail unless this is applied.
 This gets applied automatically when using other macher presets, but you may want to apply it globally via `macher-enable`.

+- **`@macher-system-commit`**: Commits the current workspace context into the system prompt, replacing the dynamic placeholder with a static snapshot.
+Useful to avoid cache churn in long conversations.

 https://github.com/user-attachments/assets/9b3e0734-5907-4e01-a356-6f9066d7b844